ezequielprovision/four_in_line/README.md

 ## Instructions:
 2 players game.
 The cursor is replaced by a piece (yellow or red).

-Move the mousse and choose a column to put the piece, press left-click to drop it,
+Move the mouse and choose a column to put the piece, press left-click to drop it,

-then the colour will change, starting the Player 2 turn.
+and the colour will change, and the Player 2 turn will start.

 Once a player matches 4 pieces in line wins.